FGMEMBERS/AvroVulcanB2/readme.txt

 - Fuel System - I've simplified the fuel system from 14 tanks to 4.
 The fuel system is very complex and needs it's own panel
 - Airbrakes - These have been simplified too.
-They should have two positions 35 and 55 degrees, with the 55 degrees becomeing 85 when the undercarriage is down
+They should have two positions 35 and 55 degrees, with the 55 degrees becoming 85 when the undercarriage is down
 - Electrical - There is currently no electrical system
 - Textures   - They look pretty rough, don't they...